 Land acquisition for Kiesha’s Preserve began with the purchase of the first 20 acres in 1993.
-Since that time additional land has been acquired, including in the Bear River Range in SE Idaho as well as in the Wyoming Range in SW Wyoming.
-Today, the Preserve is approaching 1,000 acres with 824 acres in the Idaho property set aside in a conservation easement to protect the land from development.
+Since that time additional land acquisitions have increased the Preserve to over 1,000 acres with 824 acres set aside in a conservation easement to protect the land from development.

-Kiesha’s Preserve is named in the honor of Kiesha, an Akita who taught us how to look at nature through her eyes on many days spent in the field where she and her family carried our supplies and equipment on extended survey trips into wilderness areas.
+Kiesha’s Preserve is named after Kiesha, an akita who taught us to look at nature through her eyes on our daily forays on the Preserve.
+She and her family carried our supplies and equipment on extended survey trips into wilderness areas.